 - employees tend to spend up to two hours per day gossiping and worrying;

-- as much as 55% of employees state the nature of their job benefits is not clear nor comprehensive enough;
+- as many as 55% of employees state the nature of their job benefits is not clear nor comprehensive enough;

 - having more questions than answers brings uncertainty, frustration, an increase in rumors, and lower productivity overall.

 Because of this, it’s important to make a conscious effort to facilitate communication in the workplace — the first step on that road is creating a clear and comprehensive internal communication strategy plan.

 Here are the benefits to such an endeavor: